Paris Agreement targets

 We do not have sufficient information to assess Ukraine’s climate finance contribution.

-Under the UNFCCC, Ukraine is an Annex I country and thus not eligible to receive climate finance through UNFCCC channels such as the GCF.
+Under the UNFCCC, Ukraine is an Annex I country and thus not eligible to receive climate finance through the Green Climate Fund (GCF).
 Our methods do not provide a clear answer for the need for finance for Ukraine.
 On balance the CAT methodology shows that Ukraine should, if at all, receive limited climate finance.
 Our approach would not expect Ukraine to provide climate finance to other countries.

 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.